bennyhuo/KotlinBlogTranslation/original/Improving Java Interop: Top-Level Functions and Properties.md

 {% endraw %}

 regardless of the source file name.
-Example 3.
-We can hide many package-parts generated for individual files behind a facade by specifying the same JVM name for many files: file1.kt:
+<strong>Example 3</strong>.
+We can hide many package-parts generated for individual files behind a facade by specifying the same JVM name for many files:
+<em>file1.kt</em>:

 {% raw %}
 <p></p>